zainshahid630/chat/docs/DEVELOPMENT_PHASES.md

 - ✅ Authentication flow working
 - ✅ Basic web dashboard shell

-### Success Criteria
+### Success Criteria ✅
-- User can sign up with email/OTP
+- ✅ User can sign up with email/OTP
-- User can log in and see dashboard
+- ✅ User can log in and see dashboard
-- Multi-tenancy working (organization isolation)
+- ✅ Multi-tenancy working (organization isolation)
-- All tables created with proper RLS
+- ✅ All tables created with proper RLS
+- ✅ Super admin user created and can access dashboard
+- ✅ Authentication flow working with localStorage sessions
+- ✅ Dashboard renders properly with user data

 ---